Services Marketing Syllabus – Spring 2016

 My name is Cheryl O'Meara Brown and I am very glad to have you in my class.
 (Please read the "Welcome" News item on the course home page for some info about me.)

-Please read this syllabus very carefully, as it is a substitute for the first class meeting -- it contains all of the important information that you need to know for this class.
+Read this syllabus very carefully, as it is a substitute for the first class meeting -- it contains all of the important information that you need to know for this class.

-A Quick Introduction to This Class
+Introduction to the Class

 Online classes are great in that they allow you to work on them at your convenience, which is especially helpful to those who have busy work schedules and family lives.
 Sometimes, however, students will take an online class assuming that it will be “easier.”
 You will not find that to be true for this class.